rschragger/BC12-Employee-Tracker/README.md

   ## Installation

   Installation Instructions:
-- Download from Github at https://github.com/rschragger/BC12-Employee-Tracker
+- Fork/Clone from Github at https://github.com/rschragger/BC12-Employee-Tracker
 - Navigate to the app and enter the command line app
 - To setup SQL enter mysql using `mysql -u root -p` and enter these commands to create database and seed it with demo info
   - Run `source db/schema.sql;`